The Black Jacobins: Historical and social context

-The book was first published in London in 1938 by Secker & Warburg, who had recently published James's Minty Alley in 1936 and World Revolution in 1937.
+The book was first published in London in 1938 by Secker & Warburg, who had published James's Minty Alley in 1936 and World Revolution in 1937.
 The impending world war was recognized and alluded to in the text by James, who had been living in England since 1932; in his Preface, he places the writing of the history in the context of "the booming of Franco's heavy artillery, the rattle of Joseph Stalin's firing squads and the fierce shrill revolutionary movement striving for clarity and influence."
 In a later passage, James writes of the slaves in the early days of French revolutionary violence, the "slaves only watched their masters destroy one another, as Africans watched them in 1914–1918, and will watch them again before long."
 Of his text, James suggests that "had it been written under different circumstances it would have been a different but not necessarily a better book."
 He met Alfred Auguste Nemours in Paris while researching the book.
 Nemours, a Haitian diplomat, had written Histoire militaire de la guerre d'independance de Saint-Domingue in 1925 while Haiti was under US occupation.

 The writing of history becomes ever more difficult.
 The power of God or the weakness of man, Christianity or the divine right of kings to govern wrong, can easily be made responsible for the downfall of states and the birth of new societies.
 Such elementary conceptions lend themselves willingly to narrative treatment and from Tacitus to Macaulay, from Thuycidides to Green, the traditionally famous historians have been more artist than scientist: they wrote so well because they saw so little.
 To-day by a natural reaction we tend to a personification of the social forces, great men being merely or nearly instruments in the hands of economic destiny.
 As so often the truth does not lie in between.
 Great men make history, but only such history as it is possible for them to make.
 Their freedom of achievement is limited by the necessities of their environment.
 To portray the limits of those necessities and the realisation, complete or partial, of all possibilities, that is the true business of the historian.